spikeganush/react-native-sms-user-consent/README.md

 # React Native SMS User Consent

+It's a fork of the original work done by akvelon.
+All original links are conserved, this version is just here to work with the need of my team.

 React Native wrapper for Android's SMS User Consent API, ready to use in React Native apps with minimum effort.
 The purpose of SMS User Consent API is to provide one-tap auto-filling of SMS verification codes.

 ## iOS